Briefly describe the community that the project is working with

 Briefly critically analyze how the project works towards social justice and empowerment

 Another community and development principles embraced by this project is inclusion and diversity.
-As addressed earlier, the project will aim at absorbing all the people from the different ages.
-The project will also aim at achieving gender balance by making sure the margin ratio of women and men employed is equal.
+As addressed earlier, the project will aim at absorbing the majority of the locals in its workforce, Most of the skilled and the non-skilled positions will be taken up by the locals.
+It is also important to note that the project will be based in a metro Politian area and thus the need to diversify the workforce by having all the communities represented.
+(Dhesi, 2000) The project will also aim at achieving gender balance by making sure the margin ratio of women and men employed is equal.

 Discuss how you would work alongside community members on this project, utilizing learning from this course to justify your approach

-Collaboration and participation will be ideal for the success of the project Just as the name suggest, community development requires to be done as a communal thing.
-A lot of expectation is expected from the communities from men and women from Murray lands Community.
-The project aims to provide a suitable venue where all men of different ages, youths, veterans and other groups will be engaged.
-As the group aims to disseminate share and preserve skills, it will require that all the people involved participate actively.
-For the men to learn new skills, they will be required to actively participate in those process.
+Collaboration and participation will be ideal for the growth of this industry.
+Just as the name suggest, community development requires to be done as a communal thing.
+A lot of expectation is expected from the communities living within the slum.
 The waste collection process is not a walk in the park and that is why it will be required that each homestead make arrangements to manage its waste to easy up the collection process.
 The residents will be provided with dustbins to put any type of wastes that they generate.
 From there it will be easier for the employees tasked with the collection of the waste to collect it and move the wastes to the next process.

 With all the stakeholders involved, my main aim first of all will require that I inculcate trust, acquire some supporters within the community that will help me in championing the course of my project.
 It is equally important to make sure that the needs and the interest of the community dwellers are taken into consideration.Comunity engagement will also be relevant on this course.
 A strategy will be required to have all the community and the stakeholders and the community involved to make sure that the project implementation is smooth and cyclical